 2. Go up the Santa Justa elevator

-Just as you have to take Tram 28, the Santa Justa elevator is another popular attraction for visiting tourists.
+Just as you have to take Tram 28, the Santa Justa elevator is another must do in Lisbon for visiting tourists.

 Designed by Ponsard, a disciple of the legendary Gustave Eiffel, this iron elevator has been built in the since the 1880s to connect the lower districts to the elevated suburbs.
 No other city does an elevator like Lisbon does.

-Today, tourists hop on it to be offered an overview of Lisbon’s sighseeing spots through the downtown district.
+Today, tourists hop on it to be offered an overview of Lisbon’s sightseeing spots through the downtown district.

 3. Listen to Fado